alexander-schranz/markdown-based-api-testing/README.md

 ~~~

 Why at first place the format is really great because it matches
-the HTTP protocal it has one downside and it is the autocomplete
+the HTTP protocol it has one downside.
+The downside is the autocomplete
 and code highlighting of the JSON in the IDE.
 So to fix that one I
-split the content into an own block:
+split the content into an own code block of the markdown file:

 ~~~
 # Request